-Los Angeles County Registrar-Recorder/County Clerk DEAN C. LOGAN Registrar-Recorder/County Clerk April 7, 2017 The Honorable Board of Supervisors County of Los Angeles 383 Kenneth Hahn Hall of Administration 500 West Temple Street Los Angeles, California 90012 Dear Supervisors:
+Los Angeles County Registrar-Recorder/County Clerk DEAN C. LOGAN Registrar-Recorder/County Clerk April 28, 2017 The Honorable Board of Supervisors County of Los Angeles 383 Kenneth Hahn Hall of Administration 500 West Temple Street Los Angeles, California 90012 Dear Supervisors:

-CONSOLIDATION ANALYSIS: COMPTON COMMUNITY COLLEGE DISTRICT Based on the need to provide year-round election services to jurisdictions in Los Angeles County, the Registrar-Recorder/County Clerk (RRCC) has conducted an initial analysis of potential consolidation scenarios for statewide general election cycles.
+CONSOLIDATION ANALYSIS: CITY OF HERMOSA BEACH Based on the need to provide year-round election services to jurisdictions in Los Angeles County, the Registrar-Recorder/County Clerk (RRCC) has conducted an initial analysis of potential consolidation scenarios for statewide general election cycles.
 With regard to direct voting system limitations, the RRCC has analyzed historical election and consolidation factors and their interactions as follows: Participating Jurisdictions - This includes all jurisdictions that the RRCC is responsible for as well as jurisdictions that historically have only requested support services.
 Statewide/Countywide Offices and Ballot Measures - This includes federal, congressional, state legislative, state constitutional, judicial, and county contests.
 Local Offices and Ballot Measures - This includes regular and special office and measure contests for 88 cities, 100 school and community college districts, and over 50 special districts, agencies, and authorities.
 Candidate Participation - This includes thousands of officeholder and non-incumbent candidates for all applicable two year, four year, and six year terms of office.
 The initial analysis, conducted by a team of Geographic Information Systems (GIS) and Election Operation supervisors, technicians, and clerks, involved creating two (2) super test elections using data from three (3) distinct election cycles (Primary, General, and Uniform District Election Law).
 The creation of test elections generated over 1,000 mock ballot groupings and unique super combinations of jurisdictions.
 Within each ballot group, analysts identified new/potential office and measure contests, their vote position requirements, their space requirements per page, and their space requirements per vote recording device assemblies and sample ballot booklets.
-Test Election Ballot Groupings District Contests Other Jurisdiction Contests Vote Positions Per Page Ballot Pages Nov.
-2012 10 3 30 15 - 20 8.5 of 12 Nov.
-2014 48 3 33 15 - 20 9.5 of 12 It is important to note that the greater the number of participating jurisdictions, contests, and vote positions per ballot grouping, the greater the number of pages in the official ballot.
+For this particular analysis, the RRCC has also included data from an actual General Election.
+City of Hermosa Beach Test Election Ballot Groupings City Contests Other Jurisdiction Contests Vote Positions Per Page Ballot Pages Nov.
+2012 1 3 23 15 - 20 9 of 12 Nov.
+2014 1 3 22 15 - 20 11 of 12 Nov.
+2016 1 3 30 15 - 20 8 of 12 It is important to note that the greater the number of participating jurisdictions, contests, and vote positions per ballot grouping, the greater the number of pages in the official ballot.
 It is also important to note that, although the maximum number of official ballot pages is 12, the number of pages per ballot grouping rarely exceeds 9.
 This limit is in place to ensure that the remaining available space can accommodate late consolidations and unpredictably high numbers of candidates and statewide measures without jeopardizing the inclusion of local contests at the end of the official ballot.
-Per recently adopted Board Policy 3.170, this type of analysis is utilized and implemented on a case-by-case basis in response to requests from jurisdictions and for purposes of recommending approval or denial of consolidation for municipalities, districts, agencies, authorities, and other jurisdiction types in accordance with the authority granted the County in the Elections Code.
-RECOMMENDATION The RRCC has analyzed the election and consolidation factors and circumstances unique to the Compton Community College District.
-Based on this analysis, the RRCC has determined that a November even year consolidation of the Compton Community College District would not surpass 75% of average ballot capacity and would not result in a voting system issue; therefore, approval of the request to consolidate is recommended.
-Respectfully submitted, Seaucisjon DEAN C. LOGAN Registrar-Recorder/County Clerk
+Per recently adopted Board Policy 3.170, this type of analysis is utilized and implemented on a case-bycase basis in response to requests from jurisdictions and for purposes of recommending approval or denial of consolidation for municipalities, districts, agencies, authorities, and other jurisdiction types in accordance with the authority granted the County in the Elections Code.
+RECOMMENDATION The RRCC has analyzed the election and consolidation factors and circumstances unique to the City of Hermosa Beach.
+Based on this analysis, the RRCC has determined that a November even year consolidation of the City of Hermosa Beach would not surpass 77% of ballot capacity.
+Although average capacity is 75% of the ballot, we believe this would not result in a voting system issue; therefore, approval of the request to consolidate is recommended.
+Respectfully submitted, Seaucison DEAN C. LOGAN Registrar-Recorder/County Clerk